2019 HALL OF FAME INDUCTEES

 Presented annually to a family within the USTA Intermountain Section who has exemplified the benefits of tennis as a family recreational sport and has contributed to their tennis community in a significant way.
 Section winners are submitted to the USTA for the National Family of the Year Award.

 2019 Nikos Ridle Award: Shannon Williams; Cheyenne, WY

 Presented annually to a junior tennis player within the USTA Intermountain Section who exemplifies the spirit of tennis through their activities on and off the court.
 This award is given in memory of Nikos Ridle, a nationally ranked junior player from Billings, Montana, who was killed in an automobile accident at age 19.
 Section winners are submitted to the USTA for the Bill Talbert Junior Sportsmanship Award.

 2019 Jan Dowse Award: Marce Miles; Sandy, UT

 Named after Jan Dowse, former Executive Director of the Utah Tennis Association, this award is given to Intermountain’s Volunteer of the Year to recognize his or her outstanding contributions, personal unselfishness and devotion to the game.

 2019 Developmental Coach of the Year: Jan Steenekamp; Missoula, MT

 Initiated in 2000, this award is given to recognize the outstanding efforts of a developmental coach in the USTA Intermountain Section.
 This coach is being honored for his or her endless dedication to developing junior tennis players at all levels through teaching, presence at tournaments and events, and positive role modeling, on and off the court.

-This award is given from time to time to an individual for lifetime service to tennis within the USTA Intermountain Section.
-This award was first introduced in 1988 and given to David Freed of Salt Lake City, Utah.
-David served as Intermountain's Secretary and Treasurer for 39 years from 1936-1975.
+This award is given from time to time to an individual for lifetime service to tennis within USTA Intermountain.
+This award was first introduced in 1988 and given to David Freed of Salt Lake City.
+David served as USTA Intermountain's secretary and treasurer for 39 years from 1936-1975.